 First of all, dry cleaning is expensive.
 You spend money on the actual garment itself, then you have to pay to have it cleaned as well.
 Second, dry cleaning involves chemicals which are dangerous to our health and the health of the environment.
 The chemicals used in dry cleaning have even been classified as carcinogenic, and severely toxic to fish, marine life and plants.
 Some cities may have “green” dry cleaners, but it might be best to avoid purchasing items that need to be dry cleaned, if possible.

-This being said, it is actually quite possible to hand wash some garments that have “dry clean only” on their label, just ensure that you do your research on the proper technique before thrifting so you can save yourself money and the environment in the long run.
-Usually only wool, silk, cotton and linen can be washed at home and garments composed of suede, leather, or fur should be taken to a dry cleaner.
+Luckily, it is actually quite possible to hand wash some garments that have “dry clean only” on their label, just ensure that you do your research on the proper technique before thrifting so you can save yourself money and the environment in the long run.
+Usually wool, cashmere, silk, cotton and linen can be washed at home.
 Washing at home usually includes placing your garment into the sink or into a laundry bag (use a cotton pillow case if you do not have one), and washing with a mild natural detergent and cold water.

 Proper Washing Techniques

 I am sure that even if you stop purchasing all clothing that is made from synthetic fibres right now, you will still have some items in your closet made from synthetics.
-Until you can afford to replace those items with more high-quality & sustainable items, here are some tips and tricks about proper washing techniques.
+Until those items are replaced with more high-quality & sustainable items, here are some tips and tricks about proper washing techniques.

 Of course, the takeaway should always be to avoid cheaply-made fast fashion clothes altogether and opt for natural fibres, as plastic fibres will never biodegrade, breakdown, or go away.
 Synthetics are not sustainable, are not a kind choice in regard to animals or wildlife, and should be done away with completely.